The arbitration process for access to land

 The Arbitration Panel

-The Minister for Regional NSW appoints the members of the Arbitration Panel.
+The Minister for the Department of Primary Industries and Regional Development (DPIRD) appoints the members of the Arbitration Panel.

 A person is eligible for appointment as a member of the arbitration panel if they: